massix/gleeter/README.md

 *   `/comics/random`
 *   `/comics/id/<number>`

 Gleeter also supports receiving the terminal size via HTTP headers.
 You can send the `X-TERMINAL-COLUMNS` and `X-TERMINAL-ROWS` headers with your request to specify the terminal size.
 This allows Gleeter to properly format the comic for your terminal.
 If these headers are not provided, Gleeter will use a default terminal size.
+Please be aware that for the resizing to work, you need to send **both** headers.

 ## How to install